mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Background

-where $\mathcal{L}$ is the log likelihood of the conditional density specified by the parameter vector $\theta$, $|| \theta ||_0 = s_0$ is the number of nonzero parameters and $\gamma$ is a tuning parameter.
+where $\mathcal{L}$ is the log likelihood of the conditional density specified by the estimated parameter vector $\hat \theta$, $ \hat s_0$ is the number of nonzero neighbors in the candidate model, and $\gamma$ is a tuning parameter.
 Note that if $\gamma=0$ the EBIC is equal to the BIC \citep{schwarz1978estimating}.
 The EBIC has been shown to perform well asymptotically in selecting sparse graphs \citep{foygel2010extended, foygel_high-dimensional_2014} for any value of $\gamma$.
-In practice, the choice of $\gamma$ will control the trade-off between sensitivity and precision.
+In practice, the choice of $\gamma$ will control the trade-off between sensitivity and precision. \cite{foygel2010extended} used values $\gamma \in \{0, .25, .5, .75, 1 \}$ and showed that increasing $\gamma$ from $0$ to $0.25$ led to a considerable decrease in false positives, without increasing false negatives too much.
+We therefore adopted $\gamma = 0.25$ as a default value.
+However, to make an \emph{optimal} choice for $\gamma$, it is necessary to take into account the true model, the number of available observations and the cost of false positives and false negatives.
+While the true model is unknown in real data, a reasonable $\gamma$ can be selected by running a simulation study roughly reflecting the scenario at hand and choosing the $\gamma$ with the most desirable performance.
+To this end we provide flexible sampling functions (see Section \ref{usage}).

 The computational complexity of Algorithm \ref{alg_1} is $\mathcal{O}(p \log (p 2^{k-1}))$.
-Thus the algorithm does not scale well for large $k$.
-However, in most situations $k$ will be small, because interactions with a high order are difficult to interpret and not of interest in many applications.
+Thus the algorithm does not scale well for large $k$, the order of interactions in the MGM.
+However, in most situations $k$ will be small, because interactions with a high order are increasingly difficult to interpret and therefore often not of interest.